- air conditioning

 The Third Thing

-The third thing, from my perspective, is actually the First Thing, and it's "air sealing."
-Air sealing is so important that it's written into building codes.
+The third thing is "air sealing."
+It's so important that it's written into building codes.

 Think about it.